shyakadavis/awesome-shadcn-svelte/README.md

 ## Libs and Components

+- [Geist](https://github.com/shyakadavis/geist) - Svelte implementation of the Geist Design System by Vercel.
 - [shadcn-svelte-blocks](https://shadcn-svelte.com/blocks) - Building Blocks for the Web.
 Beautifully designed.
 Copy and paste into your apps.
 Open source.
 - [TZEZAR's TABLE](https://github.com/tzezar/table) - Table component made in svelte